hpacheco/ses/labs/Lab2.md

 ### [BinSec/Rel](https://github.com/binsec/rel)

 We have seen extensions of KLEE (a symbolic execution tool) that combine dynamic taint analysis to support the analysis of security properties, including general information flow and constant-time security.
 Nonetheless, symbolic execution by itself can be generalized to verify security properties, such as constant-time, that fall under the class of _relational properties_, that is, properties that can be expressed over multiple executions of the same program.
+This multiplication of the symbolic state is often more expensive, but also more precise than performing symbolic taint analysis.

 [BinSec](https://binsec.github.io/) is a binary-level security analysis tool that employs symbolic execution among other techniques.
 [BinSec/Rel](https://github.com/binsec/rel) is a [plugin](https://github.com/binsec/binsec/blob/master/doc/sse/relse.md) that provides support checking for constant-time security using relational symbolic execution, that is, symbolically executing two executions of the same program such that their results must be the same for different secret symbolic inputs.